tanimislam/howdy/docs/source/plex-config/plex_config_gui_usage.rst

 The document is organized into these three sections.

 * :ref:`Login Services` describes the dialog window that sets the login services.
-* :ref:`Credentials Services` describes the dialog window that sets the credentials.
+* :ref:`Credentials Services` describes the dialog window that sets the credentials. :numref:`Choosing Main Imgur_ Album` describes how to select one's main Imgur_ album used for the storage and retrieval of images when writing newsletter emails (see :numref:`plex_email_gui.py`).
 * :ref:`Music Services` describes the dialog window that applies the settings for music services.

 Login Services